Skip to content

 Stroopwafel (Waffles with syrup) is a traditional Dutch sweet food.
 Two thin waffles with a caramel filling in the middle make a popular Dutch dessert.
 You can buy them in any supermarket in packs.
 But you can also buy them freshly baked on a stalls of pop-up markets and in some specialised kiosks.

 There are variations – with honey filling instead of caramel, with chocolate on top, with sprinkles and other sweet stuff.
-But the classic one and most delicious in my opinion is plain traditional Stroopwafel with caramel syrup filling.
+But the classic one and the most delicious in my opinion is plain traditional Stroopwafel with caramel syrup filling.

 Pancakes (Pannekoek)